Skip to main content

 00:10:13:16 – 00:10:32:24

-And I know there’s that that saying that’s really been going around lately like which is that you know watch how you treat people because you don’t know what they’re going through.
+And I know there’s that saying that’s really been going around lately like which is that you know watch how you treat people because you don’t know what they’re going through.
 And I think that’s true in the world right now coming out of the pandemic.
 There is so much going on.
-There are mental health issues people feel are still feeling overwhelmed.
+There are mental health issues, people are still feeling overwhelmed.

 00:10:32:27 – 00:10:47:10